Akarshjha03/DataAnalytics-Visuals/README.md

 Welcome to my data science practices repository!
 This repository explores various data science practices based on Data Visualization & Analytics like Exploratory Data Analysis, statistical analysis, machine learning, and data visualization with Power BI.

+## Steps to Open Jupyter Notebook in Windows 11

+- Create a new folder.
+- In the folder's path type cmd.
+- A command prompt will open on that location.
+- Use command: python -m notebook.
+- Jupyter Notebook will be opened.

 ## Overview
 This repository contains Jupyter Notebook files covering a range of data science practices.
 Here's a brief overview of what you can find: